How To Know If Your Period is Too Heavy

 Heavy Periods

-• No, heavy periods can be caused by a number of factors, including hormonal imbalances or stress.
+No, heavy periods can be caused by several factors, including hormonal imbalances or stress.

 Note: